howtographql/howtographql/content/frontend/angular-apollo/7-filtering-searching-the-list-of-links.md

 Let's review what you are doing here.

-1. First, you bind `searchText` to an input element and listen his change thanks to `ngModelChange` event
+1. First, you bind `searchText` to an input element and listen to his change thanks to `ngModelChange` event
 2. Next, you import the, soon to be created, `ALL_LINKS_SEARCH_QUERY`
 3. Finally, you define a `executeSearch` function that will executed each time `this.searchText` is updated.
 You also will not run it if there is no `searchText` to search.